Algorithms for the ferromagnetic Potts model on expanders: Introduction

 \end{theorem}

+Some remarks are in order here.
+First, the condition $q = d^c$ means that the number of colors grows (poly-logarithmically) with the number of vertices in the graph.
+This is admittedly a slightly different regime than the more common one where $q$ and $d$ are both fixed.
+This difference turns out to be inconsequential, and the behavior predicted by Theorem~\ref{thm:pt} ultimately holds.

-We note that $\ln (1 + p_o) \sim p_o \sim \frac{2\ln q}{d}$ as $d\to\infty$.
-When considering the random cluster model one does not need to restrict $q$ to the positive integers, though our present methods require the condition that $q$ is an integer.
-It would be interesting to remove this restriction, and we discuss the barriers below.
+Second, we note that for any constant $c>0$ and $q=d^c$, $\ln (1 + p_o) \sim p_o \sim \frac{2\ln q}{d}$ as $d\to\infty$.
+When considering the random cluster model one should not need to restrict $q$ to the positive integers, though our methods currently require the condition that $q$ is an integer.
+It would be interesting to remove this restriction, and we discuss the barriers in the concluding section.